-- The chord is in essence a minor/minor chord, as it is a minor chord with a minor 7th.
-This in in contrast to a minor/major 7th chord where you have a minor chord with a major 7th.
+- The chord is in essence a Minor Minor 7th chord - a minor chord with an added minor 7th.
+This in in contrast to a Minor Major 7th chord - a minor chord with an added major 7th.

 |Chord Name + (other less-common names)

 ||Bm7 ( B min7, B-7)

 |B Major Scale (B chords are derived from the B Major Scale)

 ||B - C# - D# - E - F# - G# - A# - B

 |Chord Notes (after applying the formula to the Scale)

 | Chord notes on the Treble Clef